ebird/ebirdst/docs/articles/product-changelog.md

-Prior to Version 2022, predictive features comprised weather, landcover, habitat diversity, protocol, day of year, and variables that are particular to the observer: observer_id and checklist_number (i.e., index of how many checklists a user has ever submitted from any stixel to eBird; not to be confused with checklist_id).
+Prior to Version 2022, predictive features comprised weather, landcover, habitat diversity, protocol, day of year, and variables that are particular to the observer: observer_id and checklist_number (i.e., index of how many checklists a user has ever submitted to eBird; not to be confused with checklist_id).
 A mixed-effects generalized additive model (GAM) was fit to $`S`$.
 This GAM used as predictive features the natural log of `checklist_number`, a smooth spline of `solar_noon_diff`, and the raw values of all other predictors, with a random effect specification for `observer_id` and `checklist_number`.
-The model was used to make predictions $`p_{i}`$ of
-$`S`$ to data representing a “standardized search”, in which all features except `observer_id` and `checklist_number` were held constant (at the column-wise mean) across observations.
+The model was used to make predictions $`p_{i}`$ of $`S`$ to data representing a “standardized search”, in which all features except `observer_id` and `checklist_number` were held constant (at the column-wise mean) across observations.
 CCI was derived from the variation in resulting predictions, and scaled to have mean 0 and variance 1.

 \$\$ CCI\_{i} = \\(pi - mean(p)\\) / sd(p) \$\$